imperial-qore/mp_pfqn/README.md

 ...
 mM LM1 LM2 ...
 LMR  # Queue M: multiplicity, demands at station M per class
 ```
+The demand Lir=Sir*Vir is the product of the mean service time Sir and mean number of visits Vir, both for class-r jobs at station i.
+See the routing2visits utility to convert a routing probability matrix into the corresponding Vir values.

 *IMPORTANT*: All values must be passed as integers.

 Examples are available under the models/ folders.